aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to MD in C++ Applications" h2="Convert CGM to MD in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to MD?</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+MD (Markdown) is a lightweight markup language used for formatting plain text.
+It is used for writing web content, creating rich text documents, and for creating web pages.
+Converting CGM to MD allows users to view and edit CGM files in a more user-friendly format.

-Converting CGM to MD in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export CGM to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to MD.
+<h2>How Aspose.Total Helps for CGM to MD Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that enables developers to easily convert CGM to MD.
+The process is simple and straightforward and requires only two steps.
+In the first step, you can export CGM to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to MD.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables developers to easily convert CGM to MD without any hassle.
+It is a reliable and efficient solution for converting CGM to MD.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}